Plumbers' knots: The map

 \end{lem}

+It now remains to continuously define a map on the remaining cells that continuously extends $\iota^{g}_n$ and $\iota^{p}_n$..

+\begin{defn} All cells which are neither good nor $\alpha$-planar are \emph{interpolating}.
+Write $C_\bullet^{\;I}(P_n)$ for the set of all interpolating cells. \end{defn}

-It now remains to continuously extend the maps $\iota^{good}_n$ and $\iota^P_n$ across the interpolating cells.
-When within such a cell, rather than just inserting a vertex we will also slightly perturb the vertices using the borrowing construction from Definition \ref{def:iotaa}.
-See Figure \ref{fig:iotaI} for an example of how the map functions on a point which requires such an interpolation.
+Interpolating cells are those for which $(\alpha \;\alpha+1)$ appears in $\sigma_{[n]_3}$ but which are not in the closure of an $\alpha$-planar cell.
+When within such a cell, rather than simply inserting a vertex we will also slightly perturb the vertices using the borrowing construction from Definition \ref{def:iotaa} in a fashion which continuously interpolates between the maps on good cells and those on $\alpha$-planar ones.
+See Figure \ref{fig:iotaI} for an example of such an interpolating map, comparing with Figure \ref{fig:iotagt} and Figure \ref{fig:iotaa}.